Must Visit Dzongs in Bhutan

 Drukgyal Dzong

-The approach to Paro valley from Tibet is guarded by the Drukgyal Dzong.
-Located in northern region of Paro district, the Dzong sits on a ridge that is inaccessible from three sides and the only entrance is defended by towers.
-Few Dzongs were built as a defense fort at strategic location to serve as the first line of defense against foreign invasion.
-Drukgyal Dzong was one of them.
-The Dzong was built to commemorate the Bhutanese victory over Tibetan invasion in 1649.
+The approach to Paro Valley from Tibet is guarded by the Drukgyal Dzong.
+Paro Dzong is located in Paro district, it is a strategic defense fort on a ridge, with towers guarding its entrance.
+Drukgyal Dzong was one of them. was built to commemorate the Bhutanese victory over the Tibetan invasion in 1649.

-The Dzong had three open courtyards, residence of the head of the administration and the central tower which housed the sacred shrine of the local guardian deities of Bhutan.
+The Dzong had three courtyards, an administrative residence, and a central tower housing Bhutan’s sacred deity shrine.
 It is believed that the central tower was built over a lake.
-The Dzong also had a secret passage from the Dzong to the river bank which can still be seen today.
+This Dzong also had a secret passage from the Dzong to the river bank which can still be seen today.
 After successfully serving as a military barrack during numerous Tibetan invasions, the Dzong was destroyed by an unfortunate fire incident in 1951.
 After leaving it uninhabited for over half a century, the Dzong is finally being restored to its former glory.

 Dobji Dzong

-Dobji Dzong is located 11 kilometers from Chuzom (Confluence) en route to Haa valley.
-The interesting fact about Dobji Dzong is that it was constructed nearly a century before Zhabdrung built his first ever Dzong in 1629 in Bhutan.
-The Dzong was built by a Tibetan Lama Ngawang Chogyal.
-According to the narrative, the lama followed a holy stream that originated in Tibet to find a suitable place to construct a teaching center.
+Dobji Dzong is located 11 kilometers from Chuzom (Confluence) en route to Haa Valley.
+It was built nearly a century before Zhabdrung’s arrival in Bhutanwhich was built by Tibetan Lama Ngawang Chogyal, following a sacred stream in Tibet.
 The stream is said to have erupted out of a rock near the current site of the monastery.
 Over 100 carpenters and masons traveled to Bhutan to construct the Dobji Dzong.
 The stream is still visible today and regarded as holy water by the locals.

-The Dzong served as the winter residence for the monastic community in the region and in 1976, the Dzong was renovated and converted into a central prison.
-The Dzong has a five storied central tower which currently houses sacred shrines and the raven crown.
+The Dzong was a former monastic residence, later central prison in 1976.
+The Dzong has a five-storied central tower that currently houses sacred shrines and the raven crown.

 Trashi Chho Dzong